innobead/huber/doc/packages.md

- stern            ⎈ Multi pod and container log tailing for Kubernetes                                                     https://github.com/wercker/stern submariner       Submariner's Operator installs and maintains your Submariner deployment.                                 https://github.com/submariner-io/submariner-operator syncthing        Open Source Continuous File Synchronization                                                              https://github.com/syncthing/syncthing termshark        A terminal UI for tshark, inspired by Wireshark                                                          https://github.com/gcla/termshark terraform        Terraform enables you to safely and predictably create, change, and improve infrastructure.
+ stern            ⎈ Multi pod and container log tailing for Kubernetes                                                     https://github.com/wercker/stern submariner       Submariner's Operator installs and maintains your Submariner deployment.                                 https://github.com/submariner-io/submariner-operator syncthing        Open Source Continuous File Synchronization                                                              https://github.com/syncthing/syncthing tecli            In a world where everything is Terraform, teams use Terraform Cloud API to manage their workloads.
+T...  https://github.com/awslabs/tecli termshark        A terminal UI for tshark, inspired by Wireshark                                                          https://github.com/gcla/termshark terraform        Terraform enables you to safely and predictably create, change, and improve infrastructure.
 It is an...  https://github.com/hashicorp/terraform terrascan        Detect compliance and security violations across Infrastructure as Code to mitigate risk before prov...  https://github.com/accurics/terrascan